-The financial statements have been prepared in accordance with Canadian accounting standards for not-for-profit organizations as issued by the Accounting Standards Board in Canada and include the following significant accounting policies:
+The financial statements have been prepared in accordance with Canadian accounting standards for not-for-profit organizations and include the following significant accounting policies:

 Fund accounting

 The Organization follows the deferral method of accounting and uses fund accounting.
 The Organization maintains the general fund and restricted funds.